-The Redding Explorer Post #135 was revived in August/2010 at the CHP office in Redding, CA. The Explorer program has provided young men and women an opportunity to see the inner workings of the CHP and to make lifelong friendships.
-Through the program, kids 15 to 20 attend training sessions, work in the CHP office, ride along with patrol officers, participate in community events, and attend Explorer competitions state wide.
-All of this geared towards preparing them for a successful career in the CHP.
-Since 2010 the post has grown to 20 explorers and 7 advisors.
-The squad is comprised of 17 male Explorers and 3 female Explorers.
-The Redding Post contributes countless community service hours, assisting at local events such as: Redding Rodeo, Strawberry Festival, Redding Air Show, Sons of Italy, Cool April Nights, and the 11-99 Foundation Golf Tournament.
-To join our post, please contact the Redding CHP office at (530) 242-3200.
+The Redding Explorer Post #135 was re-established in August 2010 at the CHP office in Redding, CA. The Explorer program provides young men and women an opportunity to see the inner workings of the CHP and to make lifelong friendships.
+Through the program, kids aged 15 to 20 are provided many opportunities to train, prepare and experience the many duties of a CHP officer.
+Explorer’s attend training sessions, work in the CHP office, ride along with patrol officers, participate in community events, and attend Explorer competitions state wide.
+All of this geared towards preparing them for a successful career with the CHP.
+Two officers currently assigned to the Redding Area began years ago as Explorers.
+The Redding Area Explorer Post is continuously seeking motivated applicants for the program.
+For further information, please contact the CHP Redding Area Office at (530) 225-0500 or stop by the office at 2503 Cascade Blvd. in Redding during business hours and ask to speak with an Explorer Advisor.
+For email inquiries, you may email Officer Fred Lazo at Federico.Lazo@chp.ca.gov. or call directly at (530)225-0505.
+Since 2010, the Redding Explorer Post has grown to 25 explorers and 7 advisors.
+The squad is currently comprised of 20 male Explorers and 5 female Explorers.
+The Redding Post contributes countless community service hours, assisting at local events such as: Redding Rodeo, Strawberry Festival, Redding Air Show, Sons of Italy, Lighted Christmas Parade, Cool April Nights, Shasta Mud Run and the 11-99 Foundation Golf Tournament.

 By: Jeremy Linder Posted: Mar 27, 2017 06:22 PM PDT